 What is a Border Collie’s Coat Like?

 Border collies have two main coat variety types.
-However, both coats share similar qualities that make them fit for a working breed, such as being close-fit, dense, and weather-resistant.
+Both coats share some similar qualities, however, that make them fit for a working breed, such as being close-fit, dense, and weather resistant.

-The first variety, known as the rough variety, is medium in length, feathering towards the extremities and smooth on the face and front of the legs.
+The first variety, known as the rough variety, is of medium length with feathering towards the extremities and smooth on the face and front of legs.

 The smooth variety is short over the entire body, with little feathering.
 It also has more texture than the rough variety.
 Neither variety is preferred over the other, and both shed.